A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: The Graphical Multi-fidelity Gaussian Process model

-This recursive approach can yield significant computational savings over a naive evaluation of the original predictive equations \eqref{eqn:GMGPR_pred}, since it breaks up the inversion of the \textit{large} covariance matrix $\bs{V}_T$ into inversions of \textit{smaller} matrices $\bs{R}_t$ along each sub-graph.
-More precisely, with $n_t$ denoting the sample size at node $t \in V$ and $n = \sum_{t \in V} n_t$ denoting the total sample size, this reduces the computational cost of $\mathcal{O}(n^3)$ for the original predictive equations \eqref{eqn:GMGPR_pred} to a cost of $\mathcal{O}(T \max_t(n_t)^3)$ for the recursive approach in \eqref{eqn:rec_pred}.
+This recursive approach can yield significant computational savings over a naive evaluation of the original predictive equations \eqref{eqn:GMGPR_pred}, since it breaks up the inversion of the \textit{large} covariance matrix $\bs{V}_T$ into inversions of \textit{smaller} matrices $\bs{R}_t(\mathcal{D}_t)$ \cbl{at each depth level of $\mathcal{G}$}.
+More precisely, with $n_t$ denoting the sample size at node $t \in V$, this reduces the computational cost of $\mathcal{O}((\sum_{t\in V}n_t)^3)$ for the original predictive equations \eqref{eqn:GMGPR_pred} to a cost of $\mathcal{O}(\sum_{t\in V}n_t^3)$ for the recursive approach in \eqref{eqn:rec_pred}.
 Furthermore, if the inverse at each level of $\mathcal{G}$ can be performed simultaneously via \textit{distributed} computing, this computational cost can be further reduced to $\mathcal{O}(D \max_t(n_t)^3)$, where $D \leq T$ is the depth of the rooted graph $\mathcal{G}$.
-This shows that, when the sample sizes are moderately large at most nodes (which is typically the case for low-fidelity simulations), this recursive computation of the posterior predictive distribution over sub-graphs can yield large computational savings.
+When the sample sizes are moderately large at most nodes (which is typically the case for low-fidelity simulations), this recursive computation of the posterior mean and variance \cbl{at each depth level} can yield large computational savings.

-We now return to the important question of whether the r-GMGP predictive equations \eqref{eqn:rec_pred} are indeed the same as the predictive equations \eqref{eqn:GMGPR_pred} for GMGP.
+We now return to the important question of whether the r-GMGP predictive equations \eqref{eqn:rec_pred} are indeed the same as the desired predictive equations \eqref{eqn:GMGPR_pred} for GMGP.
 To show this equivalence, we require a specific structure of the multi-fidelity DAG $\mathcal{G}$.
 Suppose $\mathcal{G}$ is a directed \textit{in-tree} \citep{mehlhorn2008algorithms}, defined as a rooted tree for which, at any node $t \in V$, there is exactly \textit{one} path going from node $t$ to the root node $T$ (representing the highest-fidelity simulator $Z_T$).
 In-trees are also known as \textit{anti-arborescence} trees \citep{bernhard2011combinatorial} in graph theory.
-Figure \ref{fig:intree} shows several examples of directed in-trees.
+Fig. \ref{fig:intree} shows several examples of directed in-trees.